How to Email Receipts and Bills to QuickBooks

 “Your email isn't set up for receipt forwarding”

-Cause: Your email address is not registered as an authorized sender in QuickBooks.
+Cause: Your email address is not enabled for forwarding in QuickBooks.

-Fix: Ask your QBO admin to go to Bookkeeping → Receipts → Manage Senders and toggle your email address on.
-You need at least standard user permissions with vendor access.
+Fix: Ask your QBO admin to open Manage forwarding email and toggle your email address on.
+You need at least standard user permissions with Vendor access.

 Receipt forwarded but nothing appears in QBO

-Cause: Most commonly the attachment is under 46 KB (silently rejected) or in an unsupported format.
+Cause: Most commonly the attachment is under 46 KB or in an unsupported format.

 Receipt appears but data is not extracted (blank vendor/amount)